zeyneptandogan/preprocessedpeoples/index.md

     <span>4) Does the gender composition of cast and crew influence the critical success of films, evaluated by IMDb ratings?</span><br>
     <span>5) Are there specific movie genres that demonstrate a minimal or no gender gap in terms of character representation?</span><br>
 </div>

+# The Change in the Number of Movies in time

+{% include graphs/interactive_chart.html %}